richelbilderbeek/cpp/content/CppArgc.md

 [argv](CppArgv.md) contains the filename of the program itself at index zero and then the parameters the user gave when starting the executable.

-## Example
+## [Example](CppExample.md): shows all command-line arguments

-This example shows all parameters a user entered.
+This example shows all command-line arguments:

 ```c++
 #include <iostream>